 Another study pointed out the human cost of alcoholism.
 Working off of the estimate that there are about 12 million alcoholics in the United States (an estimated 30 million in the United States, Japan and Europe combined), and calculating that each alcoholic may have a spouse, children and other close family members, the researchers concluded that as many as 60 million Americans were affected by alcoholism [sources:ENotAlone, Biotie].

-For more information on rehab and related topics, check out the links on the next page.
+For more information on rehab and related topics, check out the links below.